Thomas Müller

+Thomas Müller ([ˈtoːmas ˈmʏlɐ]; born 13 September 1989) is a German professional footballer who plays as a forward or attacking midfielder for Major League Soccer club Vancouver Whitecaps.
+Widely regarded as one of the best players of his generation, nicknamed ”the Raumdeuter” (interpreter of space), Müller has been praised for his positioning, finishing, work-rate, and consistency in both scoring and creating goals.
+He is both the all-time German top goalscorer and assist provider in the UEFA Champions League, scoring 57 goals and providing 30 assists.

-A product of Bayern's youth system, Müller has represented the club ever since.
-With Bayern he has won a record eleven Bundesliga titles, six DFB-Pokals, eight DFL-Supercups, two UEFA Champions League titles, two UEFA Super Cups and two FIFA Club World Cups.
-He made his first-team breakthrough in the 2009–10 season after Louis van Gaal was appointed as the main coach; he played almost every game as the club won the league and cup double and reached the Champions League final.
+A product of Bayern Munich's youth system, which he joined at age 10 in 2000, Müller represented the club until 2025.
+With Bayern, he won a record thirteen Bundesliga titles, six DFB-Pokals, eight DFL-Supercups, two Champions League titles, two UEFA Super Cups, and two FIFA Club World Cups.
+He joined the first team in the 2009–10 season after Louis van Gaal was appointed as the main coach; he played almost every game that season as Bayern won the league and cup double and reached the 2010 Champions League final.
+Müller scored in the 2012 Champions League final though Bayern lost the final on penalties.
 Müller scored 23 goals in the 2012–13 season as Bayern won a historic treble; the league title, cup and Champions League.
-He broke the Bundesliga record for assists by providing 21 in a season (a record in the top five leagues jointly held with Lionel Messi in La Liga) and scored 14 goals as Bayern won a second treble in the 2019–20 season.
+In 2019–20, he broke the Bundesliga record for assists in a season with 21 (a joint record in the top five leagues alongside Lionel Messi in La Liga) and scored 14 goals as Bayern won a second treble.
+With 756 matches played across seventeen seasons, Müller is Bayern's all-time record appearance holder, scoring 250 goals and providing 223 assists for the club across all competitions, and one of only three players in league history to reach the landmark of 100 Bundesliga goals and 100 assists each (alongside Andreas Möller and Marco Reus).
+He also holds the record for the most UEFA Champions League appearances with one team.

-Müller earned a call-up to the German national team in 2010.
-At the 2010 World Cup, he scored five goals in six appearances as Germany finished in third place.
-He was named the Best Young Player of the tournament and won the Golden Boot as the tournament's top scorer, with five goals and three assists.
-At the 2014 World Cup he played a major role in helping the team win the trophy, scoring five goals and receiving the Silver Ball as the tournament's second-top player and the Silver Boot as the second-top goalscorer, and was also named in the World Cup All-Star XI and in the Dream Team.
-On 21 December 2014, Müller was ranked the fifth-best footballer in the world by The Guardian.
-Müller is the most decorated German footballer in history, with 32 trophies.
+Müller was called up to the Germany national team in 2010.
+At the 2010 FIFA World Cup, he scored five goals in six appearances as Germany finished in third place.
+He was named the Best Young Player of the tournament and won the Golden Boot as the tournament's top scorer.
+At the 2014 FIFA World Cup, he played a major role in helping the team win the trophy, as he scored five goals and received the Silver Ball as the tournament's second best player and the Silver Boot as the second top goalscorer.
+He was also named in the World Cup All-Star XI and in the Dream Team.
+He retired from international football after the UEFA Euro 2024.
+On 1 October 2025, Müller became the most decorated German footballer in history with 35 trophies.